Interested in a 40-Year Fixed Mortgage?

 - If you need even more time to pay off your mortgage

-- A 40-year fixed could be one alternative
+- A 40-year fixed mortgage could be one alternative to consider

 Every now and then, I take a look at a specific mortgage product to determine if it could be a good fit for a prospective (or existing) homeowner.

-Today, we’ll digest a formerly popular home loan option, the “40-year mortgage.”
+Today, we’ll discuss a formerly popular home loan option, the “40-year mortgage.”
 It was all the rage during the prior housing boom in the early 2000s.

 You may already be thinking, “40 years?
 I thought mortgages had terms of 30 years?”
 Is this a mistake?

 Well, you’d be mostly right.
 The majority of mortgages issued today do have terms of 30 years.
 It’s certainly the most common loan term out there.

 In fact, aside from 30-year fixed mortgages, which clearly last for 30 years, as the name implies, most adjustable-rate mortgages also have terms of 30 years, despite lacking any reference to 30 years in their title.

 It then becomes adjustable for the remaining 25 or 23 years, respectively.
 This is one reason why consumers have a great amount of difficulty understanding mortgages.

 Only the 15-year mortgage and 10-year fixed come with different loan terms, 15 and 10 years respectively.